joannajohn0214/2024-fall-dsc-412-001-unit-0-hw-joannajohn/readme.md

 Make sure your terminal is in this directory.
 You can confirm that is true by typing `pwd` in terminal.

-Create a virtual enviroment with
+Create a virtual environment with

-`pip install venv`

 `python -m venv ./.venv`